 Tory is an American Institute of Aeronautics and Astronautics (AIAA) Honorary Fellow, a member of the National Academy of Engineering, a former member of the Defense Innovation Board Space Advisory Committee, and serves as a member of the National Space Council Users’ Advisory Group.
 Tory is also a recipient of the Air Force Association John R. Alison Award, the 2021 American Astronautical Society Space Flight Award recipient, an awardee of the Von Braun Trophy, a holder of the von Karman Medal, and a member of the Space & Satellite Professionals International Hall of Fame.

 Chief Operating Officer

-Dan Collins is the chief operating officer for United Launch Alliance.
-Collins is responsible for the operation of the Atlas and Delta expendable launch vehicle programs, including design, engineering, integration, production, quality assurance and program management.
+John Elbon is the chief operating officer for United Launch Alliance (ULA).
+Elbon is responsible for the operations of the Atlas, Delta and Vulcan Centaur launch vehicle programs, including design, engineering, integration, production, quality assurance and program management.

 Chief Financial Officer

 Christopher Wolter is chief financial officer (CFO) for United Launch Alliance (ULA).
 In this position, Wolter provides leadership to ULA’s finance organization and oversees all fiscal and fiduciary responsibilities.